jhale/fenicsx-error-estimation/README.rst

 - Recovery estimator of Zienkiewicz-Zhu,
 - Explicit residual estimator of Babuška and Rheinbolt.

+and the following error estimation techniques for the incompressible elasticity problem:

+- Implicit residual estimator of Khan, Powell and Silvester.

 The following marking strategies:

 - Maximum (bulk),